eestrada/psyllium/README.md

    and release the GVL when doing so (i.e. truly parallel code execution).
 2. If you don't have concurrent code at all (i.e. the code must run serially).

+## Is there any proof this actually works?

+Although it is just a toy metric, [internal benchmarking](test/test_benchmarks.rb) shows that even with tens of thousands of sleeping Fibers, Psyllium achieves roughly Big O constant performance.
+This is thanks to [the excellent Async Fiber scheduler](https://github.com/socketry/async) it uses for the test suite.

+YMMV in real world performance improvements (i.e. usage patterns are much more varied in the real world).

+## What's next

+Currently a Mutex is created per Fiber.
+I'd like to find some way to reduce or remove that.

+It would be ideal to override the `new` method on the class so that all Fibers could be psyllium compatible.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: